Proof of two rubeola measles/MMR immunizations or positive rubeola lab result

 - Positive rubeola lab report

 - Receive two rubeola measles/MMR immunizations in the Nebraska Medicine – UNO Health Center when you arrive, scheduled 30 days apart.
-No appointment needed;
+An appointment is required;

 The Nebraska Medicine – UNO Health Center can submit on behalf of the student to the Student Insurance Policy.
 The Nebraska Medicine – UNO Health Center can also submit charges to other designated insurance policies.